How to Season a Cast Iron Skillet

 No grapeseed?
 Use canola.
 The real key is thin layers, not lots of oil.

-Full Method (With Notes)
+Full Method

 - Clean and dry.
 Wash quickly with warm water and mild soap if needed.
 Dry completely — moisture will fight the seasoning.